Quick Verdict

 6. Paula's Choice 2% BHA Liquid Exfoliant -- For Pores and Blackheads ($34)

 Add if you have blackheads, clogged pores, or persistent rough texture.
-BHA (salicylic acid) dissolves the debris inside pores that regular cleansing can't reach.
-Paula's Choice 2% BHA is the gold standard -- optimal pH formulation that actually works, unlike most drugstore salicylic acid products that are pH-too-high to be effective.
+BHA (salicylic acid) can help loosen oil and dead-skin buildup inside pores when the formula is well balanced for leave-on use.
+Paula's Choice 2% BHA is a classic option because it uses a 2% salicylic acid format at a skin-appropriate pH.
 Apply on a cotton pad to affected areas 2-3 mornings per week.
 Don't use on the same night as retinol.

 Add when: You have a stable routine with retinol OR as an alternative to retinol if blackheads are your main concern.
 Not a first-week product.